Waiting with “bated breath” for MaiaGrazing

 “We already do yearly benchmarking through RCS, but down the track, all the benchmarking data will come straight out of my Maia program,” he says.

-His take home message for producers is that using MaiaGrazing will immediately save time and improve data security.
+His take-home message for producers is that using MaiaGrazing will immediately save time and improve data security.
 However, producers who are new to grazing charts will feel huge benefits.

 “The ideal person for this platform is someone who’s put off by the paperwork involved in starting a grazing chart – because it doesn’t take much to get MaiaGrazing up and running, and the business benefits of making better pasture management decisions are huge,” says Andrew.